wet-boew/wet-boew-documentation/research/2018-6-wb5-exploration-1.md

 * [Working Example](2018-assets/6-component-v2/Main.html)
 * [Source code](https://github.com/wet-boew/wet-boew-documentation/tree/master/research/2018-assets/6-component-v2/)

-On development:
+Development notes:
-* Have the navigation bar bug fixed by adding a timer
+* Fix the navigation bar by using a timer
-* Add a quick inline css to format the photo gallery
+* Format the photo gallery with CSS
 * Make the carousel functional
-* Move all the functions into separate js files using the code structure that Pierre and Mario have provided
+* Seperate the JS functions into seperate modules
-* Continue to try to implement intercooler (possibly knockout)
+* Research intercooler and knockout
 * Try to re-use the combobox code that was recently developed

 ### Component prototype 3